performance-x/opentelemery-php-instrumentation-trait/README.md

 # OpenTelemetry PHP Instrumentation Trait

-A trait to simplify creating OpenTelemetry instrumentations for PHP classes and interfaces.
+A trait to simplify creating OpenTelemetry instrumentations for PHP classes, interfaces, and functions.

 ## Installation
 ```bash
 composer require performance-x/opentelemetry-php-instrumentation-trait
 ```

 ## Usage

-The trait is designed to be used in instrumentation classes that register OpenTelemetry hooks for specific target classes or interfaces.
+The trait is designed to be used in instrumentation classes that register OpenTelemetry hooks for specific targets.

 ```php
 <?php
 namespace OpenTelemetry\Contrib\Instrumentation\Drupal;

 use Drupal\Core\Cache\CacheBackendInterface;